mayank543/CodeGenerator/README.md

 ### Bonus & Custom Additions
 *   **Favorites**: Mark your most-used prompts as "Favourites" for quick access via the star button in the input area.
-*   **Manual Code Editing**: You can directly edit the generated code in the output panel and copy your modified version.
+*   **Manual Code Editing**: This is important very useful bonus feature. we can directly edit the generated code in the output panel and copy the modified version.
 *   **Smooth Animations**:
     *   Slide-in/out animations for the history panel.
     *   Satisfying half-rotation animation on the sidebar toggle button.
-    *   Minimalistic, fading scrollbars that don't clutter the UI.
+    *   Minimalistic, fading scrollbars that don't clutter the UI(default scroll bar styling didn't match with the UI).

 ---

+## API Referenceault scroll bar styling didn't match with the UI).

+---

-## 🔌 API Reference
+## API Reference

 The backend exposes a simple endpoint to generate code.